-- 36. Subdivision Improvement Agreement: Prior to the issuance of building permits, the public improvements conditioned as part of this approval require the execution of a Subdivision Improvement Agreement that guarantees the completion of the public improvements to the satisfaction of the Director of Public Works.
-This agreement includes surety (i.e. bonds), insurance, and additional deposit for City staff time and City resources to be expended on the project. - 37.
+36.39.
+Subdivision Improvement Agreement: Prior to the issuance of building permits, the public improvements conditioned as part of this approval require the execution of a Subdivision Improvement Agreement that guarantees the completion of the public improvements to the satisfaction of

+- the Director of Public Works.
+This agreement includes surety (i.e. bonds), insurance, and additional deposit for City staff time and City resources to be expended on the project. - 37.40.
 Public Utility Easements: Applicant shall continue during the review of the final map, utility, and improvement plans to minimize the Public Utility Easement shown on the Tentative Map.
 Utility Boxes along the southside of the project shall be located within the private sidewalk.
-Prior to the issuance of building permits, approval by the Director of Public Works prior to the issuance of building permits.
-Developer has the option to apply for a rough grading permit.
-The grading and drainage plan shall include, but not be limited to, the following design & submittal requirements:
+Prior to the issuance of building permits,

 Plans shall be revised to provide acceptable clearances from proposed Public Utility Easement(s).
 Suggest adjusting the PUE or to be removed where not needed.
-The proposed water and sewer service laterals shall be relocated closer to driveways to provide clearances required from the proposed trees.
-Coordinate with Landscape Architect Review comments.

-- 38. Required Improvements: Privately engineered studies and design documents shall be submitted to the Director of Public Works for review and approval prior to final map approval by City Council. - 39.
-Grading & Drainage: A grading and drainage plan is required and shall be submitted with the Final Map and Improvement Plans for review and
+The proposed water and sewer service laterals shall be relocated closer to driveways to provide clearances required from the proposed trees. - 38.41.
+Required Improvements: Privately engineered studies and design documents shall be submitted to the Director of Public Works for review and approval prior to final map approval by City Council.